Ali3nSVK/JiraDataExporter/README.md

 Simple desktop tool to pull data from JIRA into Excel.
 Eliminates manual copying and pasting of JIRA information.
 Intended for the discerning professional whose technical skills peak at pivot tables.

-## What it does

-- Updates Excel worksheets with current JIRA statuses and dates
-- One-click operation
-- Works with SharePoint-hosted Excel files
-- Preserves existing worksheet formatting and formulas
-- Supports security level information

 ## Setup Requirements

 1. JIRA API token